Vitalos logo

 High

-Hemoglobin is a protein in red blood cells that carries oxygen.
+Hemoglobin is the protein in red blood cells that carries oxygen.
+This test measures its concentration.

 Hematocrit (HCT)